KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 == Description ==

 WordPress User Import Export plugin allows the import and export of WordPress users and WooCommerce customers quickly and easily.
-User export and user import are much-required features while moving WordPress / WooCommerce sites.
+You can also import customers and export customers with this plugin.
+WordPress user export and WordPress user import are much-required features while moving WordPress / WooCommerce sites.

- &#128312; Users Export - Export Users to CSV.
+&#128312; WordPress Export User - Export WordPress Users to CSV.
- &#128312; Users import - WordPress Import Users from CSV.
+&#128312; WordPress Import User - WordPress Import Users from CSV.
- &#128312; Customer Export - Export WooCommerce customers to CSV &#128312; Customer Import - Import WooCommerce customers from CSV &#128312; Batch Export/Import
+&#128312; WooCommerce Customer Export - Export WooCommerce customers to CSV.
+&#128312; WooCommerce Customer Import - Import WooCommerce customers from CSV.
+&#128312; Batch Export/Import
- &#128312; Export/Import based on user roles, user email, date range &#128312; Retain user passwords (optional)
+&#128312; WordPress and WooCommerce Export/Import based on user roles, user email, date range &#128312; Retain user passwords (optional)
- &#128312; Map and Transform fields while importing customers/users &#128312; Change values (bulk modify) while importing customers/users using Evaluation Fields &#128312; Export Guest users - Include data of WooCommerce guest customers(users who bought products from site without creating an account).
+&#128312; Map and Transform fields while importing customers/users &#128312; Change values (bulk modify) while customer import or user import using Evaluation Fields &#128312; Export guest users - Include data of WooCommerce guest customers (users who bought products from the site without creating an account).
 &#128312; Export specific users based on username/email - Suggests email addresses and names in export data filter fields while you type in.
- &#128312; Tested OK with WordPress 6.0
+&#128312; Tested OK with WordPress 6.1
- &#128312; Tested OK with WooCommerce 6.8
+&#128312; Tested OK with WooCommerce 7.1
 &#128312; Tested OK with PHP 8.0

-Highlights: WordPress Users Export, WordPress Users CSV Import Suite, Export WordPress Users to CSV.
+<strong>Highlights</strong>: WordPress Users Export, WordPress Users CSV Import Suite, Export WordPress Users to CSV, WooCommerce Import Customers, WooCommerce Export Customers.
 Pro Version supports export and import of all additional user meta like WooCommerce details.

 = How does it work? =

-The Import Export WordPress Users Plugin takes CSV (Comma-Separated Values) file as input.
-You must create a CSV file and enter the user details in a structured format as explained in the tutorial.
-This is to match each field of CSV file to the field of particular user fields, otherwise, Admin needs to input manually.
+The Import Export WordPress Users Plugin takes CSV (Comma-Separated Values) files as input.
+You must create a CSV file and enter the user details in a structured format as explained in the video tutorial.
+This is to match each field of the user import CSV file to the appropriate user fields in WordPress.
+Otherwise, the admin needs to manually map the import user CSV fields.
 For example, the user_email field gets mapped to the User Email.
-For the plugin to work correctly, you must map headers of all the column correctly and you must ensure that all of the fields you enter is in the correct format.
+For the plugin to work correctly, you must map the headers of all the column correctly and you must ensure that all of the fields you enter is in the correct format.

-You can create the CSV from the scratch or you can export the users to get the format of CSV.
-You can use a spreadsheet program, such as Microsoft Excel, OpenOffice, Libre office, or Google Spreadsheets for creating and modifying the CSV file.
+You can create the CSV from the scratch or you can export user CSV using the same plugin.
+You can use a spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets for creating and modifying the CSV file.
 Save this file in UTF-8 encoding with extension .CSV.
 After entering all details about users in a spreadsheet, you can bulk import users to WordPress.
 With this plugin, you can also export and download user details as a CSV file.

 More information about the set up of the plugin and a sample CSV that is taken as input by the plugin is given in the <a rel="nofollow" href="https://www.webtoffee.com/user-import-export-plugin-wordpress-user-guide/">WordPress Users & WooCommerce Customers Import Export Plugin - User Guide.</a>